This is the featured image of the The Ultimate Guide to Digital Sampling blog article.

 NI Kontakt

+Similarly, Kontakt is a sampler that builds playable exotic and traditional-sounding instrument recordings.
 The term sampler is typically given to purely sample-based instruments like Battery and Kontakt.
 These VSTs have several ways to control the playback of samples.
-Certain methods are more effective for certain practices than others.
+Specific methods are more effective for certain practices than others.
 Here are 5 common ways to configure sampler playback.

 Methods